oracle/terraform-provider-oci/website/docs/d/object_storage_namespace.html.markdown

 # Data Source: oci_objectstorage_namespace
 This data source provides details about a specific Namespace resource in Oracle Cloud Infrastructure Object Storage service.

+Each Oracle Cloud Infrastructure tenant is assigned one unique and uneditable Object Storage namespace.
+The namespace is a system-generated string assigned during account creation.
+For some older tenancies, the namespace string may be the tenancy name in all lower-case letters.
+You cannot edit a namespace.

-Gets the name of the namespace for the user making the request.
+GetNamespace returns the name of the Object Storage namespace for the user making the request.

 ## Example Usage